funalab/PredictMovingDirection/README.md

 ./cross_val.sh -d path/to/dataset -r path/to/results [-g GPU_id]
 ```

-  * specify the argument of `-d`, which indicates the dataset directory for training and validation of the CNN models (e.g., downloaded `NIH3T3_4foldcv`)
+  * specify the argument of `-d`, which indicates the dataset directory for training and validation of the CNN models (e.g., downloaded `./datasets/NIH3T3_4foldcv`)
-  * specify the argument of `-r`, which indicates the results directory where resulting models and training results will be saved
+  * specify the argument of `-r`, which indicates the results directory where resulting models and training results will be saved (e.g., `./NIH3T3_results`)
   * the argument passed to `-g` indicates id of GPU used for computation (negative value indicates CPU; default is -1)

 Results directory will have the following structure: